Japanese submarine I-32

 I-32 was an Imperial Japanese Navy B1 type submarine.
 Completed and commissioned in 1942, she served in World War II, operating in the Pacific Ocean and Indian Ocean and supporting Japanese forces in the New Guinea campaign and the Guadalcanal campaign before she was sunk in March 1944.

 Construction and commissioning

-I-32 was laid down on 20 January 1940 by at the Sasebo Navy Yard at Sasebo, Japan, with the name Submarine No. 145.
+I-32 was laid down on 20 January 1940 by at the Sasebo Naval Arsenal at Sasebo, Japan, with the name Submarine No. 145.
 She had been renamed I-39 by the time she was launched on 17 December 1940.
 Renamed I-32 on 1 November 1941, she was completed and commissioned on 26 April 1942.

 Service history

 Upon commissioning, I-32 was attached to the Kure Naval District.
 On 30 May 1942, she was reassigned to Submarine Division 15 in Submarine Squadron 1 in the 6th Fleet.
 She departed Kure on 16 June 1942 and proceeded to Truk.